amarlearning/amarlearning.github.io/content/blog/Docker - the right way.md

 9. Scan Images for Vulnerabilities

 Follow all the above mentioned practices to make your Docker image leaner and more secure.

----

-Lastly, thank you for reading this post.
-For more awesome posts, you can also follow me on Twitter — [iamarpandey](https://twitter.com/iamarpandey), Github — [amarlearning](https://github.com/amarlearning).